victorsc45/Portfolio/README.md

    <img src="Assets/Images/HomeworkExamples/640-contact.jpg" width="200px">

 # portfolio

-  About me page with a little introduction of myself and a placeholder picture Portfolio page showing five placeholder pictures of projects Contact page used for contacting me with a name, email, message, and submit button.
+  * About me page with a little introduction of myself and a placeholder picture
+  * Portfolio page showing five placeholder pictures of projects
+  * Contact page used for contacting me with a name, email, message, and submit button.
+  * Link to deployed site: https://victorsc45.github.io/Portfolio/

 ## Spec Criteria

 '''